 Wrap the ground wire around the 10/32 ground screw clockwise and tighten the screw so that the metal electrical box will be grounded.

 With the cable clamped you can push the electrical box into the wall and insert one Madison Bar along side of the box.
 Slide up the long side so that the short side of the Madison Bar can go into the wall.
 With the opposite side of the electrical box protruding about 1/4″ – 3/8″ push the side of the box with the Madison Bar into the wall hard using a big flat head screwdriver.
 While holding the one edge of the box in with the large screwdriver, bend the metal tabs of the Madison Bar inward towards the inside of the box.
 Squeeze the tabs tightly with long nose pliers.

-Insert another Madison Bar on the other side of the electrical box.
+Insert another Madison Bar on the other side of the electrical box with the long end of the Madison Bar pointing in the opposite direction of the first Madison Bar.
 Push the box in with the large flat head screwdriver and bend the metal tabs over.
-Pinch the tabs tightly with long nose pliers.
+Pinch the tabs tightly with needle nose or with long nose pliers.

 Once the box is secure you can adjust it for straightness by lightly tapping it with a screwdriver and your pliers.

 Remove the ears when installing a wiring device such as a switch or electrical receptacle outlet onto a gangable metal box that has its ears on the wall surface.
 The wall plate will fit better against the wall.
 In the photo below I removed the ears, but neglected to get a photo of the GFCI receptacle without them.